ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 Earlier in this post, I mentioned that you'll have one git repository for every cookbooks you write.
 There's an exception for *Environment Cookbooks* (again, read [this blog post][pattern] if you haven't read it already to get a better understanding on this cookbook pattern).
-This cookbook will sit beside your application source code.
+This cookbook sits beside your application source code, hence two of the different project types sharing one build process.

-Combining your environment cookbook with your application build will allow you to keep your application binaries and configuration files to be promoted and deployed together.
+Combining your environment cookbook with your application build (or application assembly build) will allow you to keep your application binaries and configuration files to be promoted and deployed together.
 This is important as you do not want these two things to diverge e.g. applying the wrong version of configuration file to the wrong version of application in production.